 Maybe, yes, and also okay with that!
 It was the perfect nightcap to end the perfect day.

-2. Try Carmine’s in the Upper West Side vs. waiting in line at the Theater District location.
-The food is just as good and the ambience is lovely as well.
-The staff dim the overhead lights and turn up the Christmas trees after about 6 p.m. so head there at 6 or later if you want the most romantic ambience!
+2. Try Carmine’s on the Upper West Side vs. waiting in line at the Theater District location.
+The food is just as good and the ambiance is lovely as well.
+The staff dim the overhead lights and turn up the Christmas trees after about 6 p.m. so head there at 6 or later if you want the most romantic ambiance.